 Biology offers a wide range of possibilities for a career, especially since it has so many different focuses in the field of study.
 Options in biology can range from molecular and cellular biology to botany and toxicology; the possibilities are endless.
-To enter in to a career in biology, however, prerequisites must be met.
+To enter into a career in biology, however, prerequisites must be met.
 As biology has such a wide range of areas of focus, an undergraduate degree typically just qualifies for general, overall biology.
-In order to specify a focus in the field, further educational studies, like a postgraduate degree, are required.
-The furthering education allows for stronger, longer study in the specific area of biology, as well as gain the student more experience working in the biology field.
-Most careers will require a postgraduate degree or some type of extensive training or field experience in order to enter into a position of work.
+To specify a focus in the field, further educational studies, like a postgraduate degree, are required.
+The furthering education allows for stronger, a longer study in the specific area of biology, as well as gain the student more experience working in the biology field.
+Most careers will require a postgraduate degree or some extensive training or field experience to enter into a position of work.

 Entry Level Options